Home » Type » Granola + Roasted Nuts » Peanut Butter & Banana Granola Snack Clusters

 • Banana.
 The riper the banana the better, overripe bananas are sweet and mash easily.

 • Pure maple syrup.
 This is one of my favorite natural sweeteners.
-Feel free to substitute with coconut nectar.
+You can substitute with coconut nectar.

 • Almonds.
 Substitute with cashews, walnuts, or your favorite nuts.